apluslms/a-plus/exercises/README.md

 		name of a template to present.
 		This test is used with exercises configured externally where also the creation of the form should be taken care off.
-		Post should include several file fields named `file[]` where the first file is an exercise rule attachment and rest are user files which are named by `file_N` post fields in order.
+		Post should include several file fields named `content_N` where `content_0` is an exercise rule attachment and rest are user files which are named by `file_N` post fields.
 		(Format is used by A+ exercises with attachments).
 	* `feedback_template` (default `access/task_success.html`):
 		name of a template used to format the feedback